If MYSTICAL LAND OF MYRRH were a poem, I would likely finish it in a few hours … or a few weeks.

 And I knew what I had to do.
 I had to tell the story of Somalia as I knew it, with all the warts and rainbows that I experienced.
 That was all I knew.
 It was real, and the story had to be told.

-The story is so incredibly unique.
+The story is unique.
 I was a lesbian in a strict Moslem country.
 I was a Peace Corps Volunteer when lesbians were “de-selected” from the Peace Corps.
 I was in Somalia as tensions grew just prior to the major elections of 1969 that set off the civil war that engulfed all of Somalia.
 I was there as an eager young adventurer, oblivious to the very real dangers that lurked behind so many bushes.

 So a few months ago I set everything else aside to work on what is certainly the most important piece of writing in my entire career.

-Education: Master of Library Science.
+Education: Master of Library Science, California State University at San Jose;

 My entire life has been influenced by the two years I devoted to being a Peace Corps Volunteer in Baidoa, Somalia.
 I know full well that I learned more in those two years than my students ever could have.